gbraad/fedora-modularity/source/architecture/building-naming/stack.rst

 A stack should represent something distinct that the user wants.
-It may be a traditional developer stack (LAMP, ruby-on-rails, etc.); or it may be an application (but extended to include all the dependencies that that application needs to run); or it could be the set of modules needed to deliver something like Atomic Host or Cockpit.
+It may be a traditional developer stack (LAMP, ruby-on-rails, etc.); or it may be an application (but extended to include all the dependencies that the application needs to run); or it could be the set of modules needed to deliver something like Atomic Host or Cockpit.

 .. figure:: building-image3.png